 8. Should I close the account on a credit card I no longer use?

-If you are concerned about your credit score, Stacy Johnson suggests it may be best to keep your credit card account open.

-You also may be interested to hear what FICO says on the subject:
+If you are concerned about your credit score, it might be best to keep the credit card account open.
+Here is what the credit scoring agency FICO says on the subject:

 “We never recommend closing a credit card for the sole purpose of raising your FICO score.”

 9. Is it ever smart to pay an annual fee?

-You see, there are plenty of great credit cards that are fee-free.
+As you’ll see if you try Money Talks News’ credit card search tool, there are plenty of great credit cards that are fee-free.
 That means typical cardholders probably shouldn’t be paying for the privilege of charging their purchases.